PASs-MoE: Mitigating Misaligned Co-drift among Router and Experts via Pathway Activation Subspaces for Continual

 \paragraph{Implementation Details} We adopt LLaVA-v1.5-7B~\cite{llava} as the base model and use CLIP-L/14-336~\cite{radford2021learning} to extract visual and textual features.
 Following LLaVA’s LoRA protocol, we add LoRA to all language-model linear layers with rank $r{=}128$.
-Unless otherwise specified, we use $E=6$ experts and set the stability regularization coefficient to $\lambda=5\times10^{-4}$.
+Unless otherwise specified, we use $E=6$ experts and set the stabilization coefficients to $\lambda_A=5\times10^{-4}$ for LoRA $A$ and $\lambda_B=5\times10^{-5}$ for LoRA $B$.
 Under the continual learning setting, we perform sequential training strictly following the task order of each benchmark, with 3 epochs per task on \textsc{MLLM-CTBench}, using a warmup ratio of 0.03.
 All methods are trained with a batch size of 12 on NVIDIA H20 GPUs, and all experiments are conducted with a fixed random seed of 42.